ashwinvis/phd-thesis/chapter_01_swe_toy_model.md

     \frac{1}{2} \int_k^\infty k'^2 dk' \int dp \int dq T(k', p, q)
 \end{align}
 <!-- -->
 respectively.
-Thus the fluxes were analysed as two classes of mutually exclusive interactions, the range $k' \in [k, \infty)$ would interact with all the wavenumbers $p, q < k$ and similarly the range $k' \in [0, k]$ would interact with all wavenumbers $p, q > k$.
+Thus, the fluxes were analysed as two classes of mutually exclusive interactions, the range $k' \in [k, \infty)$ would interact with all the wavenumbers $p, q < k$ and similarly the range $k' \in [0, k]$ would interact with all wavenumbers $p, q > k$.
 Using this as a starting point, it